The keys, as we always tell prospective clients approaching us embroiled in a debt spiral are:

 2. The best advice.
 Debt scenarios can be complex, even in small businesses, with different types of debt and creditors, who have differing expectations.
 This is so important.
 Your usual solicitor/accountant MAY be able to help…but you don’t need MAY at this point.
 They could be looking to genuinely help but misplaced meaningful BS, is the last thing you need.

 3. Get Support.
 It’s vital to make sure you have someone to talk to.
 ‘Bottling it up’ is not good.
 You will be judged in the good old way, ‘you’ve failed’etc. You haven’t – you tried it didn’t work – end of.
-You need someone you can bounce off and help release the pressure maybe over a wine or a beer.
+It takes someone you can bounce off and help release the pressure maybe over a wine or a beer.
 It doesn’t need to be someone who understands the technicalities, a pair of ears is all that’s needed.
 Repeating myself here but GET SUPPORT.

 4. Positively Attack the Problem.
 Positively?
 I hear you say.
 YES.
 If you’ve got the solid basis of the 3 points above and have the strategy to Know the Worst Achieve the Best…attack it.
 It will not be easy, but mindset is all here.
 Knowing the worst will be the backdrop and allow you to get the real context of your situation.